Kefkius/txsc/doc/txscript.md

 ### Assignments

-TxScript supports immutable assignments.
-To bind a name to a value, use the equals sign (`=`).
+TxScript supports immutable and mutable assignments.
+To bind an immutable name to a value, use the equals sign (`=`).
+To bind a mutable name to a value, use the keyword `mutable` before the name.

 Names can be bound to literal values or expressions.
 If bound to an expression, txsc will attempt to evaluate it during optimization.
 Names may not begin with an underscore or a number.

 ```
 myVar = 5 + 12;
+mutable myOtherVar = 9;
+myOtherVar = 2;
 ```

 ### Built-in Functions